Yogesh-K-Matkar/react_concept_react_app/README.md

        Syntax:-
          import { useContext } from "react";

+       E.g. //3rd step

+            const { bioInfo, addressInfo } = useContext(BioContextStore);

-       E.g. useContext acts as a Consumer that uses the required Stored Product delivered by the Delivery Boy.
+       useContext acts as a Consumer that uses the required Stored Product delivered by the Delivery Boy.

 31. Custom Hooks:- Requirement of custom hook is when we want to put multiple calls of the same React hooks into a created custom hook & then calling that custom hook to reduce the code of multiple calls to the same hooks.